Kholshchevnikov VRDK: Design and development

 Design work on VRDK technology started in 1941 at the Central Aerohydrodynamic Institute with the goal of developing a motorjet where a piston engine would be combined with an axial flow compressor.
 From 1943 work was handed over to the Central Institute of Aviation Motors where design studies separated into two branches.
-One branch of research headed by A.I Tolstov focused on diesel engines the other headed by Professor K.V Kholshchevnikov focused on spark ignition engines.
+One branch of research headed by A.I Tolstov focused on diesel engines the other headed by K.V Kholshchevnikov(ru) focused on spark ignition engines.

 In May 1944 the GKO (state committee for defence) ordered the major aircraft design bureaus to start developing aircraft that used a piston engine as their primary powerplant augmented with a small rocket or jet engine booster for short bursts of speed.
 The Mikoyan-Gurevich and Sukhoi design bureaus opted to use the VRDK developed by Kholshchevnikov's team which was formally known as the E-3020 while being informally known as the Kholshchevnikov accelerator.